 - Once up, it’s critical to move the babies fast off the heat mat and into a high-light situation or they will stretch out and be useless.
-Forget low light .
-See my big seed-starting rig story for details about how much light (14 hours minimum a day; some think 16 is better) and how close to the plants it needs to be (a couple of inches, meaning some form of adjustable setup).
-And read my seed-starting basics.
-Even new T-5 grow bulbs in a reflective hood provide only a fraction of the light outdoors; read up on why seedlings stretch and get spindly.
+Forget low light.
+Even new T-5 grow bulbs (high-output fluorescents) in a reflective hood provide only a fraction of the light outdoors; read up on why seedlings stretch and get spindly.
+Set a timer for 12 hours minimum a day (some think 14 is better), and keep the lights very close to the plants (a couple of inches maximum, meaning some form of adjustable setup).

 - Feed with half-strength water-soluble fertilizer after the first true leaves appear.
 IMPORTANT: If the seed-starting mix you bought includes fertilizer, go easy or skip this step.
 Overfertilized baby plants can stress out and even die.
 If using unfertilized mix, plan to feed at half-strength twice during the plants’ indoor growing period.